macatak/digispark/README.md

 NOTES
-****** DO NOT PLUG IN THE Digispark BEFORE YOU UPLOAD CODE IN THE IDE, IT WILL PROMPT YOU TO PLUG IN THE BOARD
+****** DO NOT PLUG IN THE Digispark BEFORE YOU UPLOAD CODE IN THE IDE, IT WILL PROMPT YOU TO PLUG IN THE BOARD IDE will prompt with this:
+Running Digispark Uploader...
+Plug in device now... (will timeout in 60 seconds)

 - Have yet to get Arduino IDE in Linux to see board, still working on that.
 - Windows is pretty staightforward